 The Smart quote tool transforms plain text into a quote.
 To apply it, choose the Smart design feature in Setka Editor, select any sentence or paragraph you want to make into a quote and click on the quote button on the left.
 The selected text will get visually highlighted and will stand out from the rest of the content.
 To learn more about Smart design tools, click here.

 To make sure that the readers get the key message of the post and find it fun and easy to read, we decided to highlight some of Chris’ advice with special cards.
 The design of the cards allows you to use custom backgrounds.
 This supports the point you want to get across, and helps to make the post more visually rich.

-We loved the card design with the background we’ve used, and saved it as a snippet, so we can quickly add a similar card to other posts.
-You can learn more about designing snippets in our Help Center.
+We loved the card design with the background we’ve used, and saved it as a component, so we can quickly add a similar card to other posts.

 Matching the background with the colors of the illustrations

 We loved Chris’ river metaphor and further highlighted it by adding the blue background to one of the chapters of the post.
 You can read more about backgrounds here.

 You can use Setka Editor to animate texts, images and infographics.
 You can apply animation to a paragraph, image or the whole grid.
 You can also set different directions (from left to right, upwards/downwards), zoom (in and out) and rotation.
 To make the post experience more fun, we decided to animate some of the additional blocks.